 According to Investopedia, "If the purchase would have been taxed had it been made in the purchaser’s state of residence, then use tax is due."
 So, in the example above, a car that was subject to sales tax if purchased in Washington would be subject to use tax.
-But, if an item is exempt from sales tax in Washington, it's also exempt from use tax.
+If an item is exempt from sales tax in Washington, it's also exempt from use tax.

 The Purpose of a Use Tax

-As with the Washington/Oregon scenario above, use taxes have been imposed by states to recover lost revenue from people who purchase large-value items in a state with no sales tax, and then use the item in a state with sales tax.
+As with the Washington/Oregon scenario above, use taxes have been imposed by states to recover lost revenue from people who purchase large-value items in a state with no sales tax and then use the item in a state with sales tax.
 For the same reason, use taxes may also be imposed on internet sales.

-What States Have Use Taxes?
+Which States Have Use Taxes

 Of the U.S. states, 45 states have use taxes.
 Most, like Washington and Massachusetts, have both sales taxes and use taxes. if a consumer pays sales tax on an item, no use tax is due.

 Five states — Alaska, Delaware, Montana, New Hampshire, and Oregon — impose no sales or use taxes, but individual localities may impose these taxes and some of these states impose use taxes on specific items.
 Montana levies use taxes on lodgings, campgrounds, and other accommodations.
 New Hampshire levies taxes on restaurant meals, room occupancies, and motor vehicle rentals.